timmc/johnny/HACK.md

 for now.") for abandoned code and tests that were working towards this feature.

-## TODO

-- No checked exceptions -- switch to unchecked.
--
-- Test that we don't fall victim to java.net.URI's constructor bug:
-  There is no `x` such that
-  `java.net.URI("http", "example.com", "/", x, null).equals(new java.net.URI("http://example.com/?ampersand=%26")`.
-- Accept suites or suite elements in parser and encoder methods.
-    - Or even allow embedding of CodecSuite instances into Url and other objects?
-- Correctly round-trip absolute domain names
-- getHost vs. getHostRaw?
-(IPv6 with zone can require encoding)
-- Make Suites of parser, manipulators, and encoders
-  - Order-preserving query suite
-  - Conservative encoding suite
-- Efficient persistent ordered Query
-    - Two fields:
-        - PersistentVector of Map.Entry holding key-value pairs or nulls
-            - When a pair is deleted, null it out (preserve indexes)
-            - When a pair is modified, overwrite it
-        - PersistentHashMap of keys -> PersistentTreeSet of pair indexes
-            - Fast lookup of values, in order
-    - Could also have index on values
-- Equality & comparators (see RFC 3986 section 6)
-- Normalizers (e.g. decode all unreserved chars)
-- File path parser (drop empty segments including final; treat semicolons as non-delimiters)
-- Cloning
-- Roundtripping of encoding decisions.
-May want to preserve:
-    - Case of percent-encodes (`%2f` vs. `%2F`) -- RFC 3986 prefers
-      uppercase
-    - Encoding of optionally-encoded chars (e.g. `?` in query)
-    - Empty query components (e.g. `&&`)
-- Ensure GC hygiene re: substrings (an Url impl might hand back substrings that hold reference to their (larger) parent strings)
-- Harden query impls against HashDoS attack

-### Tests

-- Steal tests from other URL libs
-- Add fuzz tests/generative tests
-- Test that `;` is escaped in at least one query encoder
-- Test that NPE is thrown whereever null is not accepted
-- Example of raw non-ASCII in host: `☁→❄→☃→☀→☺→☂→☹→✝.ws`

 ### Documentation

 - Strong warnings around not using Query encoders/decoders for parsing `application/x-www-form-urlencoded` POST bodies.
 (Supply an alternative.)

-### Wanted features

-- Support for extracting path parameters (aka matrix parameters)
-- Compatibility: Support treating + as a space (opt-in)
-- Use of File as path (encode segments to avoid production of matrix params)
-- Expansion to other kinds of URIs.
-    - or just support generic URI syntax
-- StringBuilder-backed impls (store offsets for fast getters)
-- Parsing/matching of paths and queries based on templates, e.g. `"/video/{id}/sources;limit={?limit}"`
-  (remember to match across encoding, e.g. `%61` matches `a`)

 ### Component processing